 Land Use, Real Estate & Business Services

 Andrew Hill is a Maine attorney offering Land Use, Real Estate, and Business services.
-Andrew utilizes technology in his practice to provide a convenient and low cost experience to clients throughout Maine.
+Andrew utilizes technology in his statewide practice to provide a convenient and low cost experience to clients throughout Maine.
 Can't make it to Yarmouth?
 Let's meet at your office, favorite coffee shop, or in one of Maine's great Coworking spaces.
 Whether you are just looking for a single consultation on how to structure your new business, simple deed preparation, or full representation before a municipal planning board, Andrew can provide the services you need at rates to fit any budget.